TheBigDiamond/Hacker-News/README.md

 This application is designed as a newsletter, with an updating list of the newest news published on the Hacker News website, all upon refresh, plus the option to load more news.

+You can find the website at [this link](https://hacker-news-s2i.netlify.app/)

 ### Built With

 * ![Javascript][javascript-shield]